Mike Scioscia: United States national team

-On April 6, 2021, USA Baseball announced that Scioscia would manage the United States national baseball team during qualifying for baseball at the 2020 Summer Olympics, held in Tokyo in 2021.
+On April 6, 2021, USA Baseball announced that Scioscia would manage the United States national baseball team during qualifying for Covid-delayed baseball at the 2020 Summer Olympics, held in Tokyo in 2021.
 The team subsequently qualified, with Scioscia serving as manager for the Olympics.
 The team went on to win silver, falling to Japan in the gold-medal game.

 On July 26, 2024, it was announced that Scioscia would helm the United States national team at the 2024 WBSC Premier12.